leoasis/activerecord-futures/README.md

 ### Methods

+#### #future method
-ActiveRecord::Relation instances get a `future` method for all queries where multiple results are returned.
+ActiveRecord::Relation instances get a `future` method  that futurizes a normal relation.
 The future gets executed whenever `#to_a` gets executed.
 Note that, as ActiveRecord does, enumerable methods get delegated to `#to_a` also, so things like `#each`, `#map`, `#collect` all trigger the future.

+#### Calculation methods
+You also get all the calculation methods provided by the ActiveRecord::Calculations module "futurized".
+More specifically you get:
+* future_count
+* future_average
+* future_minimum
+* future_maximum
+* future_sum
+* future_calculate
+* future_pluck

+All future
-Also, ActiveRecord::Relation instances get all the calculation methods provided by the ActiveRecord::Calculations module "futurized", that means, for `#count` you get `#future_count`, for `#sum` you get `#future_sum` and so on.
-All future calculations are triggered with the `#value` method, except for the `#future_pluck` method, that returns an array, and is triggered with a `#to_a` method (or any other method that delegates to it).
+calculations are triggered with the `#value` method, except for the `#future_pluck` method, that returns an array, and is triggered with a `#to_a` method (or any other method that delegates to it).

+#### Finder methods

+Lastly, you also get finder methods futurized, which are:

+* future_find
+* future_first
+* future_last
+* future_exists?
+* future_all

+As with the other future methods, those which return an array get triggered with the `to_a` method, or the delegated ones, and those that return a value or a hash are triggered with the `value` method.
+Note that the `find` method returns an array or a value depending on the parameters provided, and so will the futurized version of the method.

 ## Database support